Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Nearest Neighbor Gaussian Processes

 \subsection{NNGP for the response}

 Both the sequential NNGP Algorithm in \cite{nngp} or the collapsed version in Section \ref{sec:nngpcol} accomplishes prediction at a new location via recovering the spatial random effects first, proceeded by kriging at the new location.
+This differed from \cite{ve88}'s original approach which applied nearest neighbor approximation directly to the marginal likelihood of $\by$.
+The recovery of the spatial random effects becomes necessary if inference on the latent process is of interest.
 Although recovering $\bw$, as discussed earlier, has its own importance, if spatial interpolation of the response is the primary objective, this intermediate step is often a computational burden.
 In this Section, we propose a NNGP model for the response $\by$ that sacrifices the ability to recover $\bw$ and directly predicts the response at new locations.

-\cite{nngp} demonstrated that an NNGP model can be derived from any legitimate Gaussian Process.
-Observe that if $w(\bs) \sim GP(0,C(\cdot,\cdot))$ then the response $y(\bs) \sim GP(\bx(\bs)^\top\bbeta, \Sigma(\cdot,\cdot))$ is also a Gaussian Process where $\Sigma(\bs_i,\bs_j)=C(\bs_i,\bs_j)+\taus I(\bs_i=\bs_j)$.
+\cite{nngp} demonstrated that an NNGP model can be derived from any Gaussian Process.
+If $w(\bs) \sim GP(0,C(\cdot,\cdot))$ then the response $y(\bs) \sim GP(\bx(\bs)^\top\bbeta, \Sigma(\cdot,\cdot))$ is also a Gaussian Process where $\Sigma(\bs_i,\bs_j)=C(\bs_i,\bs_j)+\taus I(\bs_i=\bs_j)$.
 Hence, we can directly derive an NNGP for the response process $y(\bs)$.
-For finite dimensional realizations $\by$, this translates to simply replacing the covariance matrix $\bSig = \bC + \taus \bI$ with its nearest-neighbor approximation $\tSig$ as described in Section~\ref{sec:nngp}.
+For finite dimensional realizations $\by$, likelihood under the response NNGP model is identical to Vecchia's composite likelihood. \cite{nngp} extend this notion to a fully Bayesian setup.
+The key observation is that Vecchia's approximation corresponds to a proper multivariate Gaussian distribution obtained by simply replacing the covariance matrix $\bSig = \bC + \taus \bI$ with its nearest-neighbor approximation $\tSig$ as described in Section~\ref{sec:nngp}.
 The sparsity properties documented in Section~\ref{sec:nngp} apply to $\tSig$ as well.
 MCMC steps for parameter estimation and prediction using this response NNGP model are provided in Algorithm~\ref{alg:resp}.